-She threw him a sideways glance.
 “Senkilo’s Cannon.
 It was invented by an eccentric wizard named Hylinian Senkilo.
 He was a famous explorer—Elithia’s version of your Invertebrate Jones.
 My nan-ma would tell me stories about him before I went to sleep.”

 “Indiana Jones,” Peter corrected.
 “Could you teach me how to do that?
 Sikorsky’s Cannon?”
 He’d been meaning to ask her to show him some spells, but over the last few months, he’d been preoccupied with other stuff—Blake, the Timekeeper, his psychedelics research—and it had slipped his mind.

 “Senkilo’s,” she said.
 The wheels on the pushcart squeaked and grumbled as they turned a corner.
 “And no, I can’t.
 Not unless you spend several years studying basic arcana.
 Magic is more than wands and special phrases—it’s contingent on wiping preconceptions off the veneer of your consciousness.
 That’s the only way to convert your intent into energy.”

 “ ‘Do not try and bend the spoon.
 That’s impossible.
 Instead only try to realize the truth: there is no spoon.
 Then you’ll see that it is not the spoon that bends, it is only yourself.’ ” Eun quoted.